Skip to content

 How Long Until You Reach Your Savings Goal?

 This calculator estimates how many months until you hit your target, based on your current savings, monthly contributions, and interest rate.
-Adjust your contribution amount to see how each extra 50/month accelerates your timeline.
+Adjust your contribution amount to see how each extra 50/month changes your timeline.

 Run it with sensible defaults